 Many of us know that as parents we have to prioritise self care in order to be able to take care of others.
 But if you're really honest, how many of these self care activities, the self-compassion things, are you actually doing?
 The importance of self care for mums cannot be overstated.
 Are you meditating, dancing, are you doing any of the self care ideas you read about or feel drawn to...or like most mums, are you doing nothing?
 A harsh lesson that we all have to learn if we want to grow and expand is that nobody is that nobody is coming to do this for you, and if you reach this point in your life and you're thinking this sucks, there has to be a better way.
 I promise you, there is!

 The real problem though, is that when we don't give love to ourselves, then we really don't have enough to give away to others.
 Disconnection from self and our own needs, leads to a lack of empathy for others.

 You literally cannot pour from an empty cup.
 For that reason, I often talk about self care as a behaviour, rather than a feeling.
-A collection of practises if you will.
+A collection of practises or habits, if you will.
 For example, how many of you get triggered by your children's emotions?
-When you are able to step back and observe your emotions from a place of detachedness, a sense of compassionate self enquiry as to the original wound that has been triggere,d you will find that you emotions that arereally telling you that there's work to be done.
-That you have inner work to.
-Your emotions are really your friends, they are messengers to bring you back to yourself For if you think about it, all anger is just a request for healing.
+When you are able to step back and observe your emotions from a place of detachedness, a sense of compassionate self enquiry as to the original wound that has been triggered you, you will begin to understand that your emotions are trying to tell you that there's work to be done, that you have inner work to do.
+Your emotions are really your friends, they are messengers to bring you back to yourself For all anger is, is really just a request for healing.